josmar-crwdstffng/angular/packages/localize/PACKAGE.md

 application that you want to be translatable.

 The approach is based around the concept of tagging strings in code with a [template literal tag handler][tagged-templates] called `$localize`.
-The idea is that strings that need to be translated are “marked” using this tag:
+The idea is that strings that need to be translated are "marked" using this tag:

 ```ts
 const message = $localize`Hello, World!`;